cabarius/ToyBox/ToyBox/ReadMe.md

  * (***Narria***) **You should now be able to select Sorc again when you respec with Barley's mod.** This was a crasher introduced when I moved to c# 11
  * (***Narria***) Fixed other crashers introduced by c#11
  * (***Narria***) **Fixed bug where loot slot filtering was being applied to things outside of inventory**
+ * (***Narria***) Added work around for issue of game double calling SelectClass.Apply leading to multiclass levels being added more than once during character creation **Please test out and report any issues you find in gestalt/multiclassing**
 ### Ver 1.5.2
  * (***Narria***) **UI Reorg** Moved UI Enhancements into new top level **Enhanced UI** tab and the Loot tab is now just for loot related stuff
  * (***Narria***) Quality of Life: **Click On Equip Slots To Filter Inventory** this lets you filter the inventory to just the items that can be equipped by the slot you click on.